 Verbal Composite

 Based on Verbal Analogies, Word Knowledge, and Reading Comprehension.
-Combined with Quantitative (Math) for overall academic assessment.

 Proven Study Strategies That Work